tham-le/Darkly/11_redirect_facebook/ressources/redirect.md

 <a href="index.php?page=redirect&amp;site=facebook" class="icon fa-facebook"></a>
 ```

 We can create our custom malicious destination.
-For exemple to **http://malicious.com**.
+For example to **http://malicious.com**.

 ```http://192.168.56.3/index.php?page=redirect&site=malicious.com```